ludocode/onramp/docs/virtual-machine.md

 The position is calculated as the given offset added to the given base.

 - If `base` is 0, the offset is added to the start of the file.
-(In other words, it is an absolute offset into the file.)
+(In other words, the offset is the absolute position within the file.)
 - If `base` is 1, the offset is added to the current position.
 - If `base` is 2, the offset is added to the end of the file (i.e. the start plus its size.)

 If the VM's maximum file size is less than the range of a 32-bit word (i.e. 4GB), the `offset_high` parameter can be ignored.
-Otherwise, the file position must be stored as a 64-bit value.
+Otherwise, the file position must be stored within the VM as a 64-bit value.

-This can only be called on files, not streams.
+If successful, this returns 0.

+If this is called on one of the standard input/output/error streams, the behaviour is undefined.

+If the file is not seekable (for platform-specific reasons), this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

+If some other error occurred in reading data, for example the storage device malfunctioned or file data is corrupted, the VM returns `ERROR_IO` or `ERROR_GENERIC`.